open-mmlab/mmyolo/configs/rtmdet/README.md

 **Note**:

+1. Please follow doc to prerare data first.
+(TODO)
-1. We follow the latest metrics from the DOTA evaluation server, original voc format mAP is now mAP50.
+2. We follow the latest metrics from the DOTA evaluation server, original voc format mAP is now mAP50.
+3. All models trained with image size 1024\*1024.
-2. `IN` means ImageNet pretrain, `COCO` means COCO pretrain.
+4. `IN` means ImageNet pretrain, `COCO` means COCO pretrain.
+5. For Aug, RR means `RandomRotate`, MS means multi-scale augmentation in data prepare.

 ## Citation